pytroll/satpy/doc/source/multiscene.rst

 Combining multiple readers
 --------------------------

+.. versionadded:: 0.23
+.. |_| unicode:: 0xA0
+   :trim:

-Since Satpy 0.23, it is possible to automatically combine multiple readers into a single MultiScene using the :meth:`~satpy.multiscene.MultiScene.from_files` constructor.
+The :meth:`~satpy.multiscene.MultiScene.from_files` constructor allows to automatically combine multiple readers into a single MultiScene.
 It is no longer necessary for the user to create the :class:`~satpy.scene.Scene` objects themselves.
 For example, you can combine Advanced Baseline Imager (ABI) and Global Lightning Mapper (GLM) measurements.
 Constructing a multi-reader MultiScene requires more parameters than a single-reader MultiScene, because Satpy can poorly guess how to group files belonging to different instruments.
-For an example creating a video with lightning superimposed on ABI channel 14 (11.2 micrometre), using the built-in composite ``C14_flash_extent_density``, which superimposes flash extent density from GLM (read with the :class:`~satpy.readers.glm_l2.NCGriddedGLML2` or ``glm_l2`` reader) on ABI
+For an example creating a video with lightning superimposed on ABI channel 14 (11.2 |_| µm) micrometre), using the built-in composite ``C14_flash_extent_density``, which superimposes flash extent density from GLM (read with the :class:`~satpy.readers.glm_l2.NCGriddedGLML2` or ``glm_l2`` reader) on ABI